Laverdure77/Portfolio_Forecasting/README.md

 ## A fast api to optimize your portfolio

+This API allows users to optimize a portfolio of tickers based on historical data.
 <p align="center">
     <img src="./datas/efficient_frontier.png"
          alt="Efficient Frontier graph">
 </p>

+## Efficient frontier

+Efficient frontier optimization is a method used in finance to find the optimal portfolio of assets that provides the highest expected return for a given level of risk or the lowest risk for a given level of expected return.
+It involves calculating the expected returns and covariance matrix of a set of assets, and then finding the set of portfolios that lie on the efficient frontier, which represents the best possible trade-off between expected return and risk.
+This optimization method can be used to construct portfolios that are well-diversified and optimized for a specific level of risk tolerance or investment objective.

 <p align="center">
   <a href="#key-features">Key Features</a> •